Declarative State¶

 To ensure the worker uses the same ID that was pre-registered, set workerId in the worker module:

-State-managed worker registrations are deleted automatically when removed from state.workers (subject to settings.deleteState).
+State-managed worker registrations are deleted automatically when removed from state.workers, and per-(worker_id, organization) rows are deleted when an organization is dropped from organizations (subject to settings.deleteState).

 Worker options¶